rachitgupta825-source/rachitgupta825-source/README.md

 # 💫 About Me:
 Motivated Software Engineer with a solid foundation in Java, Python, SQL, and Data Structures Algorithms.
-Skilled in developing scalable applications, RESTful APIs, and full-stack web solutions, with hands-on experience in machine learnings Model and backend development.
+Skilled in developing scalable applications, RESTful APIs, and full-stack web solutions, with hands-on experience in machine learning and backend development.
 Solved 160+ LeetCode problems in Java and passionate about problem-solving, fintech innovation, and building impactful systems.